Can You Use Paper Towels As Wax Strips?

 Types Of Waxes

-First, you need to decide what type of wax you want to use.
 There are 3 main types of waxes that can be made at home, each working differently, while still effectively removing hair from targeted areas.

 The 3 types of waxes that you can make at home are:

-- Hard wax
+• Hard wax

-- Soft wax
+• Soft wax

-- Sugar wax
+• Sugar wax

 Hard Wax

 Hard wax is probably the most commonly used type of wax, mainly focused on the more sensitive areas of the body.
-Hard wax is mainly composed of beeswax and rosin, but other ingredients such as oils and vitamins can be added.

-The one benefit to using hard wax is that it does not require removal strips, and hardens enough on the skin to be pulled off as is.
-It is great to use on the face for the upper lip and eyebrows, as well as for the bikini area and underarms.
+One benefit of using hard wax is that it does not require removal strips and hardens sufficiently on the skin to be pulled off as is.

 Making Hard Wax

-You will need to melt the beeswax and rosin before use, and you should use a ratio of four parts of rosin to one part of beeswax.
-Melt the wax just enough to have a consistency that is easy to work with, but not hot enough to burn the skin.
+You will need to melt the beeswax and rosin before use, and a suitable ratio is four parts rosin to one part beeswax.

-Hard wax simply needs to be applied to the targeted area, left to harden and then pulled off in the opposite direction of skin growth.
+Hard wax simply needs to be applied to the targeted area, left to harden, and then pulled off in the opposite direction of skin growth.

 Soft Wax

-Soft wax works well for larger areas of the body, such as the legs, arms and other areas that aren’t too sensitive.
+Soft wax works well for larger areas of the body, such as the legs, arms, and other areas that aren’t too sensitive.

-The soft wax, as the name hints, is too soft to be removed without strips, so the strips need to be applied to the wax as it is applied to the skin in order to adhere to it properly to be pulled off easily.
+Therefore, the strips need to be applied to the wax as it is applied to the skin in order to adhere properly and be pulled off easily.

 Making Soft Wax

-- 1 cup of granulated sugar
+• 1 cup of granulated sugar

-- ¼ cup honey
+• ¼ cup of honey

-- 1 tbsp. lemon juice
+• 1 tbsp. lemon juice

 Using a pot, melt the sugar on medium heat.
 Once the sugar has melted down and caramelized, slowly add in the honey and lemon juice.
-The wax should have the consistency of batter.
-If it is too thick, you can add a small amount of water.

 The glossy front and back pages of a magazine adhere wonderfully to the wax and have little chance of tearing when pulled off the skin.